blacklanternsecurity/bbot/docs/how_it_works.md

 ## What It **_Isn't_**

-BBOT's discovery process does not have "phases", or "stages".
-I.e. it does not work like this:
+BBOT's discovery process does not have "phases", or "stages"; i.e. it does not work like this:

 ![how_it_doesnt_work](https://github.com/blacklanternsecurity/bbot/assets/20261699/67c4e332-f181-47e7-b884-2112bda347a4)